laravel/docs/migrations.md

 <a name="introduction"></a>
 ## Introduction

 Migrations are like version control for your database, allowing a team to easily modify and share the application's database schema.
 Migrations are typically paired with Laravel's schema builder to easily build your application's database schema.
+If you have ever had to tell a teammate to manually add a column to their local database schema, you've faced the problem that database migrations solve.

-The Laravel `Schema` [facade](/docs/{{version}}/facades) provides database agnostic support for creating and manipulating tables.
-It shares the same expressive, fluent API across all of Laravel's supported database systems.
+The Laravel `Schema` [facade](/docs/{{version}}/facades) provides database agnostic support for creating and manipulating tables across all of Laravel's supported database systems.

 <a name="generating-migrations"></a>
 ## Generating Migrations